Windsurfing: Drake's Invention

-The details of Jim Drake's original windsurfing concept were published in 1969 by Drake's employer at the time, the RAND Corporation, in a technical paper written and presented by him titled Windsurfing - A New Concept in Sailing."
-Further details can be read in published interviews.
-Despite forty years of subsequent development, the design is still remarkably similar to today's windsurfing equipment, and the word "windsurfer" has become synonymous with the sport itself.
+The details of Jim Drake's original windsurfing concept were published in 1969 by Drake's employer at the time, the RAND Corporation, in a technical paper he wrote and presented at a symposium, titled, Windsurfing - A New Concept in Sailing."

+Further details on the invention can be read in published interviews.

+Despite forty years of subsequent development, Drake's original Windsurfer design is still remarkably similar to today's equipment, and the word "windsurfing" has become synonymous with the sport itself.